Cancer can start in the lining of the space behind the nose (nasal cavity) or the nearby air cavities (paranasal sinuses) and sometimes spread to

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose

-The lymph nodes in your neck
+Lymph nodes in your neck

 Like other parts of the body, the head and neck contains lymph nodes (also called lymph glands).
 These small, bean shaped glands are part of the lymphatic system.
 Lymph nodes are often the first place cancer cells spread to when they break away from a tumour.

 There are major groups of lymph nodes in the neck.
 Nasal and paranasal sinus cancers can spread to these nodes.
-This only happens in about 15 out of every 100 (15%) of people diagnosed.

 More rarely, a surgeon may suggest removing nodes from both sides of your neck.
 These operations are called neck dissections.
 You may hear your surgeon call this type of surgery a radical neck dissection.